jocosocial/twitarr/README.md

 # twitarr

 Twit-arr is a micro-blogging site that is set up for [JoCo Cruise](https://jococruise.com/).
 Originally developed by [walkeriniraq](https://github.com/walkeriniraq/twitarr).
+This version is no longer in active development, but is being kept around as a fallback.
+Development on the new version is currently taking place here: https://github.com/challfry/swiftarr/

 ## Description